The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Design

 To this end, \sysname adopts {\em hybrid data management}.
 It classifies the open segments into two types, namely {\em small-chunk segments} and {\em large-chunk segments}, to serve small and large writes, respectively.
 It applies Zone Append to one of the small-chunk segments based on the group-based data layout (\S\ref{subsec:group}), and applies Zone Write to the remaining small-chunk segments and all large-chunk segments.

-\paragraph{Segment management.} Figure~\ref{fig:hybrid} shows how \sysname manages multiple open small-chunk and large-chunk segments.
+\para{Segment management.} Figure~\ref{fig:hybrid} shows how \sysname manages multiple open small-chunk and large-chunk segments.
 Let $N_s$ and $N_l$ be the numbers of open small-chunk segments and open large-chunk segments, respectively (i.e., the total number of open zones in each ZNS SSD is $N_s+N_l$).
 Also, let $C_s$ and $C_l$ be the sizes of a small chunk and a large chunk, respectively.
 All of $N_s$, $N_l$, $C_s$, and $C_l$ are configurable parameters.
 For example, we can set $C_s=8$\,KiB for the small chunk size and $C_l=16$\,KiB for the large chunk size.
 We can also set $N_s > 1$ and $N_l > 1$ to accommodate the real-world workloads that are mixed with small and large writes (e.g., in cloud block storage \cite{li20}).

-To determine if a write request is issued to a small-chunk or large-chunk segment, \sysname examines whether the size of the write request is smaller than $C_l$.
+To determine if a write request is issued to a small-chunk or large-chunk segment, \sysname examines whether the size of the write request is smaller than a write request size threshold, which we now set as $C_l$.
 If so, \sysname assigns the write request to a small-chunk segment; otherwise, it assigns the write request to a large-chunk segment.
 Also, during garbage collection (\S\ref{sec:impl}), the rewritten data is written to a large-chunk segment to mitigate I/O overhead.